The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Data samples

 \subsection{PAUS}

 PAUS is a narrow-band photometric survey carried out at the William Herschel Telescope.
 Observations are performed with a special-purpose instrument, the PAU Camera \citep{Padilla2019}, with a configuration of 40 narrow-band filters (NBs) uniformly spaced between 4550 \AA\ and 8450 \AA\ in steps of 100 \AA\ (see \cref{fig:PAUS_filters}).
 This filter configuration yields an average spectral resolution of $\rm R \sim 65$.
 It has targeted five different fields: the COSMOS field \citep{Laigle2016} and the wide fields (W1, W2, W3, W4) of the Canada-France-Hawaii Telescope Legacy Survey \citep[CFHTLenS,][]{Cuillandre2012, Hudelot2012}.
-In all fields, a broad-band reference catalogue is used as a detection mask (COSMOS and CFHTLS respectively), and the photometry is estimated on the areas given by this reference catalogue (a process known as \textit{forced photometry}, see \citealt{Eriksen2019}, \citealt{Cabayol2021}).
+Photometry in all these fields is performed based on a reference broad-band catalogue (COSMOS and CFHTLS respectively).
+For each object, an aperture mask is computed using the coordinates of the reference catalogue, and convolving the shape of the object (point source for stars, Sérsic profile for galaxies) with the point spread function (PSF) of the single-epoch image.
+Fluxes are integrated in these aperture masks up to a certain percentage of the estimated total flux of the object (a process known as \textit{forced photometry}, see \citealt{Eriksen2019}, \citealt{Cabayol2021} and Serrano et al., in prep.)

 The current angular footprint of the survey is $\sim 50$ deg$^2$, and its catalogue is complete up to $i_{\rm AB}\leq23$, with slightly over 3 million galaxies if all fields are considered.
+For all these galaxies, the computation of photo-z is currently restricted for objects in the range $0<z<1.2$, hence all objects at $z>1.2$ are placed at lower redshifts in current photo-z runs (work is in progress to extend redshift calculations up to $z<2$).
+These $z>1.2$ objects accounts for 5\% of the objects approximately, however, it does not affect the results in our paper, as the redshift cuts in our selected sample exclude any objects with spec-z above 1.2 (see \cref{sec:Sample selection}).

-The redshift range of the catalogue is $0<z<1.2$, and early results show that the photometric redshift is determined with an error of $\sigma_{68}/(1+z) = 0.0037$ to $i_{\rm AB}<22.5$ for a 50\% redshift quality cut \citep{Eriksen2019} in the COSMOS field.
+Early results show that the photometric redshift is determined with an error of $\sigma_{68}/(1+z) = 0.0037$ to $i_{\rm AB}<22.5$ for a 50\% redshift quality cut \citep{Eriksen2019} in the COSMOS field.
 These benchmark results have been improved with enhancements over the original photo-z code \citep{Alarcon2021}, or machine learning approaches \citep{Eriksen2020, Soo2021}.
+In all these works (as well as in this paper), the photo-z is computed using both PAUS NBs and the broad-band photometry of the reference catalogues (CFHTLS for the W1 field).